 2. Cooking outdoors:

 Whether you want to indulge in BBQs or want to cook up a family fest, cooking outdoors is the most exciting part of any camping activities.
 If you are interested in such activities you need to make sure you use your cooking instruments properly with all safety precautions.
 Make sure you know what the right kind of gas is and where to cook as British law can be stringent on such precautions.
 Remember fire has a significant risk element to it thus check out the bits of advice on the Royal Society for the Preservation of Accidents to reduce risks.

 While packing you must make sure that you pack only the essentials, including at least a torchlight, first aid kit, sun cream, warm sleeping bags, and enough bedding.
 Even in summer as the days can be really hot, the nights can get equally chilly and even damp and wet.
 If you want to go wild camping in Scotland check out the Scottish Outdoor Access Code for a better idea on what you are allowed to do and what you aren’t.
 At all times make sure you have enough litter bags with you to pick and clean up your pitch while you are there and even when you are leaving.
 Littering in Britain can cost you an arm and a leg if caught by the county council officials.

 4. Keeping warm and dry:

 As mentioned earlier British weather can be the cause of paramount stress and confusion especially to campers.
-Whether you are hitch hiking or taking a cross country road trip in your motor home, make sure you pack efficiently.
-Do not forget a pair of good waterproof and watertight boots, waterproof tents, spare thermals and a rain and windproof jacket.
-Check the local weather before heading out at all cost.
+Whether you are hitchhiking or taking a cross country road trip in your motor home, make sure you pack efficiently.
+Do not forget a pair of good waterproof and watertight boots, waterproof tents, spare thermals, and a rain and windproof jacket.
+Check the local weather before heading out at all costs.
 Also store all your food items in a dry bag.